 Essentially, I’m encouraging you to view your business not as a series of tasks, tactics, and actions, but rather as an intentional, coordinated whole whose individual elements work together symbiotically to create an outcome that is much greater than any element on its own.

 Historically, have you been more of a “tactical” thinker or a “systems” thinker?
-Reply to this email and let me know.
+Remember, you can’t beat the system!

 For a great introductory article on systems thinking, including six tools of a systems thinker, click here.